-STP is the Department of the Navy (DoN) Small Business Innovation Research/Small Business Technology Transfer (SBIR/STTR) Transition Program.
-STP’s goal is to provide transition assistance for small businesses with DoN Phase II SBIR/STTR technologies.
+Navy STP is the Department of the Navy (DoN) Small Business Innovation Research/Small Business Technology Transfer (SBIR/STTR) Transition Program.
+Navy STP’s goal is to provide transition assistance for small businesses with DoN Phase II SBIR/STTR technologies.

-STP’s mission is to offer a structured program providing commercialization, transition, and professional business assistance so that the participating small businesses are in the best position to obtain Phase III funding.
+Navy STP’s mission is to offer a structured program providing commercialization, transition, and professional business assistance so that the participating small businesses are in the best position to obtain Phase III funding.
 The structured program consists of the development of marketing materials, during which small businesses receive business consulting services and market research relevant to their technology and target market.

-STP is for all small business with an active Navy Phase II SBIR/STTR effort who want to transition their technology to a program of record or a commercial market.
+Navy STP is for all small business with an active Navy Phase II SBIR/STTR effort who want to transition their technology to a program of record or a commercial market.

 STP provides a structured program, including development of marketing materials, a targeted market research report, business mentoring from experienced consultants, and instruction on relevant government and commercialization topics.

-If you are eligible for STP participation, the DoN will invite you to its Phase II Kickoff event, held annually, usually in May.
+If you are eligible for Navy STP participation, the DoN will invite you to its Phase II Kickoff event, held annually, usually in May.

-To qualify, each project must have a unique DoN Phase II contract ID and you must have been invited to the Kickoff event to participate with that project.
+To qualify, each project must have a unique DoN Phase II contract ID and you must have been invited to the kickoff event to participate with that project.

-STP active, engaged participation is key.
+In the Navy STP, active and engaged participation is key.
 What does that look like?

 • Communicating regularly with the BC